-Building a regenerative village from mushrooms, culture, and community.
+Building a regenerative village from mykobricks, culture, and community.

 An International Team Bridging Biodesign, Architecture, and Local Knowledge